 Kintaikyo in Iwakuni City is a stunning five arch wooden bridge that’s spans the Nishiki River like a sea serpent.
 There is a festival in April featuring this stunning construction.
 Hagi City to the north contains a good example of a preserved castle town for those who love traditional Japanese architecture.
 Shimonoseki City is a modern metropolis with the distinction of having an international ferry terminal with routes to two cities in China and Korea.

-From sea to mountains and from food to festivals, Yamaguchi has it all.
+From its sea to its forest-covered mountains and from its food to its culture-laden festivals, Yamaguchi has it all.